-- July 1, 2017: businesses that create new jobs and job creation; - July 1, 2018: research and development and biotechnology investment incentive; and - July 1, 2019: Regional Institution Strategic Enterprise Zones and cybersecurity investment incentive.
+- July 1, 2018: research and development (R&D) and biotechnology investment incentive; and - July 1, 2019: Regional Institution Strategic Enterprise Zones and cybersecurity investment incentive.

 Chapter 582 made additional changes to the tax credit evaluation process.
 It required the agency that administers a tax credit subject to evaluation to provide information to and otherwise cooperate with DLS and the evaluation committee.
-The Act also altered the date by which DLS must publish an evaluation of the credit from October 31 to November 15 and the date by which the evaluation committee must hold a public hearing on the evaluation report from December 14 to December 31.
+The Act also altered the date by which DLS must publish an evaluation of the credit from October 31 to November 15, and the date by which the evaluation committee must hold a public hearing on the evaluation report from December 14 to December 31.
 Additionally, the Act eliminated the requirement that, in lieu of a specified evaluation date, a credit must be evaluated in the year preceding the termination date of the credit.
 Lastly, Chapter 582 increased the time period from five to seven years that a tax credit designated for evaluation under the Tax Credit Evaluation Act is subject to reevaluation.

 Chapter 149 of 2017 altered the Tax Credit Evaluation Act to require the review of the More Jobs for Marylanders tax credit by July 1, 2021.
+Chapter 578 of 2018 requires the evaluation committee to evaluate the cybersecurity investment incentive and the purchase of cybersecurity technology or service tax credits by July 1, 2023.

-Research and Development Tax Credit Program
+R&D Tax Credit Program